Noah Kahan: 2022–2025: Stick Season and breakthrough

-Kahan also collaborated with American country star Zach Bryan on the single "Sarah's Place" from Bryan's Boys of Faith EP.
-The single peaked at number 14 on the Billboard Hot 100.
+Kahan also collaborated with country star Zach Bryan on the single "Sarah's Place" from Bryan's Boys of Faith EP.
+The single peaked at No. 14 on the Billboard Hot 100.
 Kahan was nominated for Best New Artist at the 66th Annual Grammys Awards, marking his first Grammy nomination.
-In 2023, he was included as one of Time magazine's TIME100 Next.
+In 2023, he was included as one of Times TIME100 Next.

-On January 5, 2024, "Stick Season" became number 1 on the UK Singles Chart marking the first number 1 of the year and Kahan's first chart topper of his career.
-In February the single also hit number 1 on the Australian ARIA charts.
-In April 2024, "Stick Season" hit a new peak on the Billboard Hot 100 at 9, the highest position of Kahan's career.
-In late January, Kahan revealed a final version of the Stick Season album, Stick Season (Forever).
-Also produced by Simon, the new rendition of the album contains all the collaboration projects since the release of Stick Season (We'll All Be Here Forever), including a new track titled "Forever" and two new collaborations on "You're Gonna Go Far" with Brandi Carlile and "Paul Revere" with Gregory Alan Isakov.
+On January 5, 2024, "Stick Season" topped the UK Singles Chart marking the first No. 1 of the year and Kahan's first chart topper of his career.
+In February the single also hit No. 1 on the Australian ARIA Charts.
+In April 2024, "Stick Season" reached No. 9 on the Billboard Hot 100, the highest position of Kahan's career.
+In late January, he revealed a final version of the Stick Season album, Stick Season (Forever).
+Also produced by Simon, the rendition of the album contains all the collaboration projects since the release of Stick Season (We'll All Be Here Forever), including a new track titled "Forever" and two new collaborations on "You're Gonna Go Far" with Brandi Carlile and "Paul Revere" with Gregory Alan Isakov.
 The expanded album was released on February 9, 2024.
-In the same year, Kahan announced a live album, Live From Fenway Park, which was released on August 30.
+Also in 2024, Kahan announced a live album, Live From Fenway Park, which was released on August 30.

-Vermont governor Phil Scott proclaimed Thursday, September 19, 2024, as “Noah Kahan’s Busyhead Project Day” in Vermont.
+Governor Phil Scott of Vermont proclaimed Thursday, September 19, 2024, as "Noah Kahan's Busyhead Project Day" in Vermont.
 Kahan founded the Busyhead Project as an initiative to provide resources and information to Vermonters struggling with mental health issues.
-Kahan performed a sold-out benefit concert that night having all proceeds going to Vermont-based mental health organizations.
+He performed a sold-out benefit concert that night and all proceeds went to Vermont-based mental health organizations.
+In 2025, Kahan performed at the Glastonbury Festival in Britain.

-In 2025 Kahan performed live at Glastonbury Festival (UK) which were available for a limited time on the BBC Sounds app.
-(Video of the performance was also broadcast live by the BBC in the United Kingdom.)

-The set consisted of seven tracks: